ansys/scade-ps/doc/source/user-guide/change-oids/find.rst

 for the :doc:`command </user-guide/change-oids/new>` that performs the changes for a project.

-The output file is the project's path with a different extension, ``.dupoids.txt`` by default.
+The output file is the project path with a different extension, ``.dupoids.txt`` by default.

 ..
 Note::